Skip to main content

 Combining Brilinta (ticagrelor) with other blood thinners or nonsteroidal anti-inflammatory drugs (NSAIDs) can raise your risk of bleeding.
 Opioids and certain anti-seizure medications can lower Brilinta levels and make it less effective.

 Other medications that interact with Brilinta include digoxin, certain statins, and some medications that treat viral, bacterial, or fungal infections.
-Be sure to let your healthcare provider and pharmacist know about all supplements and medications you take.
+You should also avoid or limit alcohol while taking Brilinta.
+Be sure to let your prescriber and pharmacist know about all supplements and medications you take.
 They can check to see if they’re safe to combine with Brilinta.

 why trust our exports reliability shield